PelionIoT/connected-lights-cloud/docs/4_connectivity.md

 #### Obtaining a device certificate

-[mbed TLS](https://tls.mbed.org) encrypts all data that goes from the device to mbed Cloud (and from mbed Cloud to the device.
+[mbed TLS](https://tls.mbed.org) encrypts all data that goes from the device to mbed Cloud (and from mbed Cloud to the device).
 You need a security certificate to set up secure communication, which you can get from the mbed Cloud Portal:

 1. Go to the [mbed Cloud Portal](https://portal.mbedcloud.com/login), and sign in.
 1. If prompted for your login credentials, use your mbed Cloud credentials.
 These are different from your credentials for the mbed Online Compiler.